DelShahab/Create-a-Bootable-USB-Flash-Drive-for-Windows-7-8-10-on-MAC-OS-X/README.md

 Create a Bootable USB Flash Drive for Windows 7/8/10 on MAC OS X

 !!
-Remove the usb flash drive for now !!
+Plugin the usb flash drive for now !!

 ***** Step 1 ****
 hit space and command at the same time.